railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 Create account types using :menuselection:`Accounting --> Configuration -->
-Financial Accounting --> Accounts --> Account Types` and then clicking the :guilabel:`New` button.
+Financial Accounting --> Accounts --> Account Types` and then clicking the :guilabel:`Create` button.
 You will need the following four types, the first of which is shown in figure :ref:`fig-oech03accty`.

+.. tip:: Usability Rights for Analytic Account menu

+   Admin have rights of `Usability / Technical Features` group.

 .. table:: Defining Account Types